Mexico road trip – The plan

 And what good trip WOULD go completely as planned?
 That would totally remove the sense of adventure!

-One problem was paperwork.
-I hadn’t received my official vehicle title from South Dakota yet (this took months!), so I was concerned about getting the permits I needed.
+The big problem was paperwork.
+I hadn’t received my official vehicle title from South Dakota yet (this took months and months!), and I was concerned about international travel without all the documents.

-BUT… there’s a “hassle free” zone in the state of Sonora, where you don’t need the vehicle permit.
-So before I had all my ducks lined up for the big trip, I decided to make a quick trip through Sonora, Mexico.
+BUT… there’s a “hassle free” zone in the state of Sonora, where you don’t need a Mexican vehicle permit.
+So before I had all my ducks lined up for the big trip, I decided to make a quick road trip through Sonora, Mexico.

 Sonora Sojourn